 Cinderella; Peter Pan; The Magic Toy Shoppe; Lion King; The Great American Western; Alice in Wonderland; The Ballet of Creation; Fantastic Toy Shoppe and All that Jazz

 In addition to these Ballet for the Schools programs, presented at Alma College, APA has also taken programs into the schools, such as numerous productions of Peter and the Wolf, Puss in Boots, and Music of the Beatles.
 Not only are these productions great exposure to dance for school students, but offer tremendous opportunities for APA dance students to perform.

-Over the years, she has had numerous high school dancers involved as members of the Alma College Dance Company, performing in various ballet, modern, and guest artist pieces.
-Her advanced ballet class was included in the ballet Coppelia, and each Nutcracker production presents many of her young ballet students.
+Over the years, she had numerous high school dancers involved as members of the Alma College Dance Company, performing in various ballet, modern, and guest artist pieces.
+Her advanced ballet class was included in the ballet Coppelia, and each Nutcracker production presented many of her young ballet students.
 The 2004 Alma College Nutcracker had 38 APA students in its production!

 Kathy also often shared her passion for dance at the First Church of God of Alma, where she and dance students and church members share their dance gifts with the congregation.
 Kathy and APA instructor Michelle Lucchesi co-founded and directed a non-denominational dance group, Spirit Wings, for several years.